ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 20.3.2 ***
+- NEW: Support for 3 analog watchdogs in STM32G0 ADC.
 - NEW: Updated FatFS to version 0.14.
 - NEW: Added a new setting to STM32 USBv1 allowing for some clock deviation from 48MHz.
 Renamed setting USB_HOST_WAKEUP_DURATION to